neoforged/Documentation/docs/networking/streamcodecs.md

 ### Recursive

 Sometimes, an object may reference an object of the same type as a field.
-For example, `MobEffectinstance` takes in an optional `MobEffectinstance` if there is a hidden effect.
+For example, `MobEffectInstance` takes in an optional `MobEffectInstance` if there is a hidden effect.
 In this case, `StreamCodec#recursive` can be used to supply the stream codec as part of a function to create the stream codec.

 ```java
 // Define our recursive object